yuexing/games/README.md

 - how cell is manipulated?

 	- a cell is flagged if it's visited or 100% sure it's a Mine
-	- a cell is to visite if 100% sure it's not a Mine
+	- a cell is to visit if 100% sure it's not a Mine

 - how to select next node to explore?